joeyday/glideguide.blog/_posts/2024-03-06-gq-script-include.md

 excerpt_separator: <!--more-->
 ---

-<abbr>I wonder how many ServiceNow developers know</abbr> the <abbr>GQ</abbr> script include exists.
+<abbr>I wonder how many ServiceNow developers</abbr> know the <abbr>GQ</abbr> script include exists.
 Maybe you've heard of GlideQuery, but <abbr>GQ</abbr> is a bit of an undocumented feature. <!--more--> I first heard about it from Peter Bell himself (creator of GlideQuery) in an episode of *Creator Toolbox*, where he calls it, "a little undocumented magic, if you're into that kind of stuff."[^1] Why, yes, yes I am.

 ## What is it?